Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Results

 \subsection{Performance with different parameter sets}

-From the sensitivity analysis, we selected parameter sets that indicatively gave acceptable performance and had much lower data rate requirements of the algorithm than what parameter set~0 would demand.
+From the sensitivity analysis, we selected parameter sets that indicatively gave acceptable performance and had much lower data rate requirements of the algorithm than what a parameter set corresponding to the original DMPC algorithm would demand.
 The simulations used a constant and global probability of packet loss per link to enable demonstrating the efficacy of the packet-loss handler.

 Table~\ref{tab:psets} shows different sets of parameters for which we calculated data rate requirements (again for a six-vehicle network using TDMA).
+Parameter set~0 was chosen to match the original DMPC algorithm as closely as possible.
 For FDMA, the per-agent data rate requirements decrease by a factor equal to the network size, while the network-wide data rate remains the same, as does the time-bandwidth allowance per agent.

 Fig.~\ref{fig:mse-in-s-lawnmower} shows the positional and path-speed errors under the selected parameter sets, using TDMA or FDMA.
 The use case was simulated five times for each parameter set, setting the packet loss ratio to \(10\%, 30\%, 50\%, 70\%, 90\%\), in order.
 The black line marks the error threshold that we wish the network to stay below.